WhatIs the Formula of Mechanical Energy?

 KE = ½mv²

 Here, m is the mass of the object, and v is its velocity.
-Even so, this equation shows that kinetic energy depends on both the mass and the square of the velocity.
-To give you an idea, a car moving at high speed has significantly more kinetic energy than a bicycle moving at the same speed, even if their masses are similar It's one of those things that adds up..
+This equation shows that kinetic energy depends on both the mass and the square of the velocity.
+Here's one way to look at it: a car moving at high speed has significantly more kinetic energy than a bicycle moving at the same speed, even if their masses are similar It's one of those things that adds up..

 Potential Energy (PE)